adcomsolutions/pampy-servicenow/README.md

 | matchDict  | Undocumented, seems to be for internal use only      |
 | matchAll   | Undocumented, seems to be for internal use only      |
 | zipLongest | Undocumented, seems to be for internal use only      |

+### Bad Pattern Matches Return Null
+By default, Pampy would throw if a pattern match encountered an edge case that was not programmed in.
+This kind of "total function" enforcement is desirable in an FP environment, but not so much in Service Now, which generally favors terser scripting.
+Instead of throwing, we silently return null in these situations.

 ### Curried Matchers
 We curry our target argument, which fundamentally changes the usage of the _() and _.pairs() methods in comparison to the vanilla match()/matchPairs() functions.